 - Ask your student what they feel most nervous about, and encourage planning in advance for how they expect to deal with this.
 For example, if they are nervous about making friends, they might commit to attending at least one campus event per week, or if they are nervous about the first assignment, they might come up with a work plan for when, how and where they will begin working on the assignment. - Students living on- and off-campus should have tenant insurance, which can cover the cost of lost or damaged belongings as well as alternative accommodations if a living space becomes unsuitable.
 Check with your home or auto insurance provider to see if they offer tenant insurance, or check out options through major banks. - Encourage your student to make a packing list.
-Remember to include oftenforgotten items like pain relief medication, cleaning supplies and stationery. - To stay in touch, we encourage you and your student to follow us at @ukcresidence and @ukchalifax on Instagram. - Remind them to book an appointment at the Dalhousie Student Accessibility

-Centre, if they need academic accommodations due to a disability, ADHD or other accessibility considerations. - Encourage your student to complete the Consent and Respect Module on Brightspace.
-This module, which takes approximately one hour to complete, is designed to help people think about how they can benefit from and contribute to a living and learning community where we can all thrive. - Discuss financial literacy and budgeting with your student.
-If you're looking for somewhere to start, here's a comprehensive resource from the Government of Canada. - If you're coming to Halifax with your student for move-in day, carve out some time to visit public libraries, parks and coffee shops that your student may want to visit while they are studying here.
+Remember to include oftenforgotten items like pain relief medication, cleaning supplies and stationery. - To stay in touch, we encourage you and your student to follow us at @ukcresidence and @ukchalifax on Instagram. - Remind them to book an appointment at the Dalhousie Student Accessibility Centre, if they need academic accommodations due to a disability, ADHD or other accessibility considerations. - Encourage your student to complete the Orientation and Consent and Respect modules on Brightspace.
+These modules will take a couple of hours to complete, and are designed to help people think about how they can benefit from - and contribute to - a living and learning community where everyone can thrive. - Discuss financial literacy and budgeting with your student.
+If you're looking for somewhere to start, here's a comprehensive resource from the Government of Canada. - If you're coming to Halifax with your student for move-in day, carve out some time to visit the Central Library, the Public Gardens, parks and coffee shops that your student may want to visit while they are studying here.
 We encourage students to integrate with the broader Halifax community and get their bearings within the city.